Preferences

 Photo courtesy of Deborah Coleman, CC BY-SA 3.0 via Wikimedia Commons

-No stranger to participation in animated feature films, including work as a storyboard artist for Wall-E and Ratatouille, among many others, Ronnie Del Carmen gets to put his voice-acting talents to great use in the Elemental movie.
+No stranger to participation in animated feature films, including work as a storyboard artist for some of the Pixar studio’s most beloved movies like Wall-E and Ratatouille, Ronnie Del Carmen gets to put his voice-acting talents to great use in the Elemental movie.

 He was especially keen on portraying the character of Bernie Luman, given this was a role that he could resonate with.

-I get to channel my own journeys as a son and as a father, and put them into Bernie’s story,” Del Carmen reflected, speaking with Esquire magazine.
+I get to channel my own journeys as a son and as a father, and put them into Bernie’s story.

 Voicing a parent and father came naturally for the actor, who also provided insightful thoughts regarding his emotional impetus for the role.

 Your workshop and your laboratory is your own experience.
-You place yourself in there to give it weight and gravity and authenticity,” he pointed out with sincerity, having cherished the opportunity.
+You place yourself in there to give it weight and gravity and authenticity.

 Shila Ommi as Cinder Lumen